Junkers Ju 52: Origins

 The Ju 52 was designed starting in 1925, in two versions, a single engine version for freight transport (Ju-52/1m) and trimotor passenger version for 17 (Ju 52/3m), both as civilian versions.
-Both designs were overseen by the German aeronautical engineer Earnst Zindel, the design team being based at the Junkers works at Dessau.
+Both designs were overseen by the German aeronautical engineer Ernst Zindel, the design team being based at the Junkers works at Dessau.
 A driving force in the project was the commercial prospects presented by the German airline Deutsche Luft Hansa.
 Work on turning the design into a prototype started in 1928.
 The Ju 52 had numerous similarities to several previous Junkers aircraft, such as the previous Junkers W 33, noted for its crossing of the Atlantic in 1928, and the smaller Junkers W 34.
 Sharing features included the distinctive corrugated duraluminum exterior.
 According to aviation author J. Richard Smith, the Ju 52 directly drew upon the company's First World War-era Junkers J 1 - the world's first all-metal aeroplane.

 On 13 October 1930, the first prototype, designated Ju 52ba, performed the type's maiden flight; it was initially powered by a single Junkers-built liquid-cooled V-12 engine, capable of generating up to 800 PS.
 During the aircraft's extensive trials, it was reengined with a 755 PS BMW IV water-cooled inline-6 powerplant.
 The second prototype, designated Ju 52de, featured an increased wing span and was powered by the BMW IV engine at first; it was soon reengined with the 750 HP 14-cylinder twin-row air-cooled radial Armstrong Siddeley Leopard and re-designated Ju 52di.
 Later on, the Ju 52di was again reengined with the 750 PS Junkers Jumo 204 air-cooled inverted inline-6, after which it was re-designated Ju 52do.
 The third prototype, designated Ju 52ce, had a strengthened structure, a modified leading edge, and was fitted with both a wheeled and float undercarriages.

 During May 1931, one of the prototypes, designated Ju 52cai, was written off after a crash.
 While these initial aircraft had been powered by a single engine, Junkers decided to develop the Ju 52 into a trimotor configuration.
 Accordingly, the Ju 52/3m (drei motoren—"three engines") was developed, being powered by an arrangement of three radial engines.
 According to Smith, the earliest known Ju 52/3m was delivered to Bolivian airline Lloyd Aéreo Boliviano during 1932.
 During its initial production years, airlines were the type's most common customers.
 By the mid-1930s, the Ju 52/3mce and Ju 52/3fe, were the two primary production variants, both being powered by the BMW 132 radial engine.